Average Causal Effect Estimation in DAGs with Hidden Variables: Beyond Back-Door and Front-Door Criteria: Asymptotic properties and robustness behaviors

 Let $\psi_{a_0}(\hat{Q})$ denote either the one-step estimator $\psi_{a_0}^+(\hat{Q})$ or the TMLE $\psi_{a_0}(\hat{Q}^*)$.
 To facilitate the analysis of the asymptotic behavior exhibited by these proposed estimators, we reformulate the linear expansion presented in \eqref{eq:von_mise} as follows, leveraging the fact that $P\Phi_{a_0}(Q) = 0$:

 The first term in expansion \eqref{eq:expansion} is the sample average of a mean-zero term, which therefore enjoys $o_P(n^{-1/2})$ asymptotic behavior according to the central limit theorem.
 The second term in this expansion is referred to as the centered empirical process term.
 It becomes negligible in the sense that $(P_n - P) \{\Phi_{a_0}(\hat{Q}) - \Phi_{a_0}(Q)\} = o_P(n^{-1/2})$, provided that $\Phi_{a_0}(\hat{Q}) - \Phi_{a_0}(Q)$ meets the Donsker conditions, detailed in Appendix~\ref{app:proofs_r2}.
 In Section~\ref{subsec:cross_fit}, we discuss cross-fitting as an alternative to the Donsker conditions \citep{kennedy2022semiparametric,double17chernozhukov}.
 The final term in this expansion, $R_2(\hat{Q}, Q)$, is the second-order remainder term.
 Its asymptotic behavior relies on the convergence rate of each nuisance estimate in $\hat{Q}$ to its respective truth.
 Analyzing the behavior of this remainder term is crucial to demonstrating the asymptotic linearity of the estimator $\psi_{a_0}(\hat{Q})$.
 Let $\pazocal{Q}$ denote the functional space of the nuisances within $Q$.
 We now proceed to characterize the remainder term for any $\tilde{Q}, Q$ in $\pazocal{Q}$.
-In the following Lemma, given two functions $f(O)$ and $g(O)$, we use the notation $\{f-g\}(O)$ to denote the difference $f(O) - g(O)$.
+In the following Lemma, for two functions $f(o)$ and $g(o)$, we use the notation $\{f-g\}(o)$ to denote their difference, $f(o) - g(o)$.
+We also let $\{\prec z_k\}^{-a}$ denote the realization of the collection of variables that precede $Z_k$, excluding $A$.

 \begin{lemma} For any $\tilde{Q} = \{\tilde{\mu}, \tmR{Y}, \{\tmR{Z_k}, \tmB{Z_k} \forall Z_k\in \Z\}\} \in \pazocal{Q}$, we have:

 \end{lemma}

 Recall that our nuisance components $Q$ include $\mu$, $\pi$, $\mR{Y},$ and $\{ \mR{Z_k}, \mB{Z_k} \ \forall Z_k \in \Z \}$.
 We can readily use flexible regression methods to estimate $\mu$ and $\pi$.
 However, estimation of the other components depends on their specific parameterization.
 In Section~\ref{sec:est}, we discussed methods for estimating $\mR{Y}$ and $\mR{Z_k}$, either through density estimations, or direct density ratio estimations, or by employing a series of binary regressions using the Bayes' parameterization.
 Similarly, we discussed estimating $\mB{Z_k}$ by integrating over an estimate of the conditional densities or through sequential regressions.
 To analyze the asymptotic linearity of our estimators, we consider three different combinations of these methods, as detailed below.
 For each method, we define the sufficient conditions needed to ensure that our proposed one-step and TMLE estimators remain asymptotically linear.
 We also assess the robustness of each estimator under varying conditions.